abdullahsheikh01/Unit_Convertor_With_Python/README.md

 ## Author

-This application was created by [Abdullah Shaikh](https://www.linkedin.com/in/abdullah-shaikh-29699b302/).
+This application is created by [Abdullah Shaikh](https://www.linkedin.com/in/abdullah-shaikh-29699b302/).

 ## Example